J-Sarnoff/RoundFast.jl/src/README.md

 the insignificant part, the part too small to store with the significant result, is positive [or if negative]: the result under RoundingDown must be

-             prevfloat( the result in RoundNearest )
+             prevfloat( the result found in RoundNearest )
-             [or if negative, the result in RoundNearest]
+             [or if negative, the result in RoundNearest ]

 ```